FusionCache/docs/docs/design.md

   - If it is empty then wait
   - Otherwise dequeue a query
 - If there are no active queries, execute this query immediately
-- If there are active queries, check for same access levels:
+- If there are active queries, check access levels:
   - If this query is write and the active query is write:
     - Send this query to execute but don't execute until the active write query is complete
   - If this query is read and the active queries are read: